Ways to Participate

 BEFORE camp starts:

-- Submission Review: review proposals before/during DWeb Camp
+- Submission Review: review proposals before camp begins

-- Choose Activities: decide which activities will take place in the space
+- Choose Activities: help decide which activities will take place in the space

 - Curate Activities: decide flow of the activities in the space by allotting time to each

-- Contact Session Facilitators: contact proposals submitters and let them know when/where their activity will take place and other information about the space/flow of activities
+- Contact Session Facilitators: let them know when/where their activity will take place and other information about the space/flow of activities

-- Support Facilitator(s): support activity/discussion facilitators and ensure they have what they need
+- Support Facilitator(s): support activity/discussion and ensure leaders have what they need

 - assist facilitator to delegate tasks (note taking, stack taking, etc.)